 THE ROYAL COUNCILS

-Also, these Philippine sultanates were able to form globally acknowledged royal councils: the Ruma Bichara for the Tausugs, whereas Bichara Atas for the Maguindanaons.
+Also, these Philippine sultanates were able to form globally acknowledged royal councils: the Ruma Bichara for the Tausugs, whereas the Bichara Atas for the Maguindanaons.
 These royal councils, which a member was called a mantiri, were composed of the finest and most powerful royal datus or the barabangsa datus.

 THE PANGLIMA’S NOBILITY